gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 4 drwxr-xr-x  2 ubuntu ubuntu 4096 May 29 19:46 wordcount
 ```

-## Create the Nifi data flow
+## Create the NiFi data flow

-In a browser navigate to <https://dataplatform:18083/nifi> (make sure to replace `dataplatform` by the IP address of the machine where docker runs on,).
+In a browser, navigate to <https://dataplatform:18083/nifi> (make sure to replace `dataplatform` with the IP address of the machine where Docker runs).
 We have enabled authentication for NiFi, therefore you have to use https to access it.
 Due to the use of a self-signed certificate, you have to initially confirm that the page is safe and you want to access the page.

 ![Alt Image Text](./images/nifi-login.png "Nifi Login")